Partition and Queue Configuration

 The placement rules are defined and documented in the placement rule document.

 Each partition can have only one set of placement rules defined.
-If no rules are defined the placement manager is not started and each application must have a queue set on submit.
+If no rules are defined, provided rule will be applied.
+Each application must have a queue set on submit.

 Limits